FAQ for Majors

 What do graduates do with an Economics degree?

-While many Economics majors ultimately seek a postgraduate degree in business, law, medicine or economics, some enter the labor market immediately after graduation.
+While many Economics majors ultimately seek a postgraduate degree in business, law, medicine, or economics, some enter the labor market immediately after graduation.
 Our students tend to be very successful and in great demand.
-Undergraduate economics is a liberal arts subject, but the training it offers in systematic analysis of costs and benefits and in rational decision-making by individuals and organizations provides good preparation for careers in law, education, business and government.
+Undergraduate economics is a STEM-designated major, and the training it offers in systematic analysis of costs and benefits and in rational decision-making by individuals and organizations provides good preparation for careers in law, education, business, and government.

 You can watch a video provided by the American Economics Association to find out about careers in economics - "A career in Economics . . . it's much more than you think."